Stroke Care

 Duke's Telestroke Network

-For people who live far outside of Durham or Raleigh, Duke’s Telestroke Network gives patients and doctors at almost a dozen NC and VA hospitals access to Duke stroke specialists 24/7.
-Patients at these hospitals get the immediate care they need and, when necessary, are transferred faster to hospitals providing advanced procedures, which can make a life-or-death difference.
+For people who live far outside of Durham or Raleigh, Duke’s Telestroke Network gives patients and doctors at almost a dozen North Carolina and Virginia community hospitals access to Duke stroke specialists 24/7.
+Patients arriving at these hospitals get the immediate care they need via video conferencing.
+When necessary, patients are transferred faster to higher-level stroke centers, including Duke hospitals, to receive advanced procedures that can make a life-or-death difference.

 Why Choose Duke